Bootstrap Layout

 Auto Layout Columns

-Utilize breakpoint-specific column classes for easy column sizing without an explicit numbered class like .col-sm-6.
+Utilize breakpoint-specific column classes for easy column sizing without an explicit numbered class like .col-sm-6

 Equal Width

-For example, here are two grid layouts that apply to every device and viewport, from xs to xxl.
+.
 Add any number of unit-less classes for each breakpoint you need and every column will be the same width.

 Setting One Column Width